-In MS, the incidence of all forms of depression appear oddly high compared to the general population.
-For example, while "major depressive disorder will affect about 1 in 5 or 20 percent of Americans during their lifetime, [in] people with MS...major depressive disorder may affect over 50%..."
-(National Multiple Sclerosis Society)
+In MS, the incidence of depression appear oddly high compared to the general population.
+For example, while “major depressive disorder will affect about 1 in 5 or 20 percent of Americans during their lifetime, [in] people with MS…major depressive disorder may affect over 50%…” (National Multiple Sclerosis Society)

-And while being diagnosed with any chronic illness would understandably cause sadness and possibly depression while grieving the life you thought you'd have, the incidence of depression is extraordinarily high in MSers, even over most other chronic conditions.
+While being diagnosed with any chronic illness understandably causes sadness and possibly depression while grieving the life you thought you’d have, the incidence of depression is even higher in MSers than in most other chronic conditions.

 It also doesn’t correlate with severity of disease or length of time diagnosed.
 Another study has shown that “some people who are severely disabled are not depressed — while others are very depressed but not physically disabled.”
 (Multiple Sclerosis Association of America)